Khongchai/dynamic_routes/README.md

 ```

-By default, cache data gets cleared alongside the instance of the Initiator page, this can be
-overridden directly from the _dispose_ method.
+By default, cache data gets cleared along with `dynamicRoutesInitiator` when the `dispose` method is called.
+This can be overridden directly from the method with the `clearCache` argument.

 ```dart
 @override